DominikBucher12/XTouchBar/README.md

 with multiple `NSTouchBarItems` and refresh the items every time there is some change in UI.
 Don't get me wrong, this approach is good.
 But I don't like it.
 I have seen MTMR
 (Project that inspired me to do this) and I tought I want to do this the other way.
 Basically the function `presentSystemModal(touchBar:position:identifier)` is called there every single milisecond because there is always something going on.
 I don't believe in this approach so I decided that we should probably use some view on it.
-We decided to be hipsters af and create SwiftUI View on the touchbar which contains the buttons to call our desired actions.
-This is probably the simplest approach and the most powerful one.
+After that we decided to be hipsters af and create SwiftUI View on the touchbar which contains the buttons to call our desired actions.
+However this would cause issues on drag'n'drop touchbar Items.
+So we went to classic native solution.

 The main problem in this project is handling of shortcuts / quick actions / menu actions.
 There came 3 ideas into my mind: